JonKing93/pfdf/docs/guide/segments/filter.rst

 The :ref:`keep` and :ref:`remove` methods permanently alter a *Segments* object, and discarded segments cannot be restored.
 However, you can use the :ref:`copy <pfdf.segments.Segments.copy>` method to create a copy of the object before filtering.
 You can then remove segments from one copy without affecting the other.
 This can be useful for testing different filtering criteria::

+  # Copy the segments and create two different filtering criteria
   >>> acopy = segments.copy()
   >>> test1 = segments.area() < 100
   >>> test2 = segments.area() < 200

+  # Filter the segments and the copy using separate criteria
   >>> segments.remove(indices=test1)
   >>> acopy.remove(indices=test2)